atiumcache/pure-recipe/README.md

 We're tired of the ads.
 We're tired of the blog posts.
 We just want the recipe!

 This is a terminal application that allows you to quickly bypass the junk that plagues most recipe websites.
 Just run the program and _voilà_, a pretty-printed recipe is outputted to your terminal.
+Alternatively, you can save the recipe to a markdown file for later use.

 - [Installation](#installation)
 - [Usage](#usage)